lukenew2/toxic_media/README.md

 ## Data Description
 The dataset used in this project is from the kaggle competition: [Jigsaw Unintended Bias in Toxicity Classification](https://www.kaggle.com/c/jigsaw-unintended-bias-in-toxicity-classification/data).

-In 2017 the Civil Comments platform shutdown and released their archive of over 2 million public comments for researchers to study in an effort to improve civility online.
+In 2017 the Civil Comments platform shutdown and released their archive of ~2 million public comments for researchers to study in an effort to improve civility online.
 Jigsaw funded the annotation of this data by human raters.

 The column `toxicity` is our toxicity label which contains a number between 0-1 denoting the fraction of human labelers that believed the comment would make someone else leave a conversation.